 You can create a cash flow statement in one of two ways: indirect or direct.
 If you use the indirect method, you need to use your income statement’s net profit or loss.
 The last line of the income statement is the first line of the cash flow statement.

 Patriot’s online accounting software tracks income and expenses and lets you create financial statements in the system.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Get your free trial now!